ViperTechnologies-RnD/c-pong-game/README.md

 pong game in pure C

 Instructions:
-1- to build the game, first of all make sure you have a  folder named "build" in the root directory.
-2- run the build.bat script in the source folder.
+1- run the build.bat script in the source folder. the script will create a folder called "build" if there is none, and then build the .exe file for you.